-In this easy recipe, boneless chicken is slow cooked to perfection in the slow cooker along with potatoes and carrots.
+In this easy recipe, boneless chicken is slow-cooked to perfection along with potatoes and carrots.
 Condensed soup makes this chicken an easy preparation, and the onion soup mix flavors it nicely.
-The recipe calls for chicken breast halves, but chicken tenders or boneless chicken thighs would be excellent in the dish, too.
-Or use a combination of both.
+The recipe calls for chicken breast halves, but chicken tenders or boneless chicken thighs would be excellent in the dish, too—or use a combination.
 Browning the chicken breasts before they're added to the slow cooker adds flavor, but go ahead and skip that step if you're short on time.

 The condensed cream of chicken soup helps keep the sauce thick and creamy, and it adds flavor.
 Cream of chicken with herbs, cream of celery soup, or cream of mushroom soup can be used in the recipe as well.

-Generally speaking, the condensation in a slow cooker adds liquid to the dish, so it should balance the undiluted soup.
+Generally speaking, the condensation adds liquid to the dish, so it should balance the undiluted soup.
 If the final sauce ends up too thick, add a small amount of chicken stock, milk, or cream, and continue cooking until hot.

-Place all of the cut-up potatoes, sliced celery, and baby carrots in bottom of slow cooker.
+Place all of the potatoes, sliced celery, and baby carrots in the bottom of the slow cooker.

 Pat the chicken breasts dry with paper towels.